rballester/tthresh/README.md

 # tthresh

-##3D and 4D compression using the Tucker tensor decomposition
+## Multidimensional Compression Using the Tucker Tensor Decomposition

 This is an improved **C++ implementation** evolved from the thresholding compression method for 3D grid data described in the paper [*Lossy Volume Compression Using Tucker Truncation and Thresholding*](http://www.ifi.uzh.ch/en/vmml/publications/lossycompression.html).
+This compressor works for **3 dimensions and above**.
 For more details on the Tucker transform and tensor-based volume compression, check out our [slides](http://www.ifi.uzh.ch/dam/jcr:00000000-73a0-83b8-ffff-ffffd48b8a42/tensorapproximation.pdf).

 ### Download